Jessevanbekkum/id-fido-u2f/README.md

-# id-fido-u2f
+# my-dropwizard

-Innovation day project to build a poc of authentication using FIDO U2F
+A working project based on dropwizard to quickly start java web services